fleetdm/fleet/docs/Deploying/Configuration.md

 ##### session_duration

-The amount of time that a session should last for.
-Each time a user logs in, the time is reset to the specified, or default, duration.
+This is the amount of time that a session should last.
+Whenever a user logs in, the time is reset to the specified, or default, duration.

 Valid time units are `s`, `m`, `h`.